roshansamuel/saras/README.md

 > the $LANG environment variable has to be set.
 > For this you need to execute the command: `export LANG=en_US.UTF-8`

-Once all the downloaded packages have been extracted, create an install location in the user's home folder if it doesn't exist already.
+Once all the downloaded packages have been extracted, create an install location in your home folder if it doesn't exist already.
 Usually, packages are installed in ``$HOME/local/`` directory.
 The next steps will assume that the folder ``local/`` exists in the user's home directory.